alex129/holaluz-backend-pairing/README.md

 ## Code

-The main class of the project is in located in app/Console/Commands/checkCustomerReadings.php
+The main class of the project is located in app/Console/Commands/checkCustomerReadings.php

 Te function handle will execute the logic of the `read:readings {file_name}` command.